Folk art and artistic creation: terminology and ideological content

 2. Folk art and artistic creation in the formulation of group identity

 Folk art and artistic creation have different social functions, particularly in the Western context.
-The 21st century is characterised as an era of individual expression; therefore, defining means of group expression differs significantly in relation to the definition of ‘folk’ based on the ethnographic and sociological characteristics discussed earlier.
+The 21st century is characterised as an era of individual expression; therefore, defining means of group expression differs significantly from the definition of ‘folk’ based on the ethnographic and sociological characteristics discussed earlier.
 In fact, the definition of group expression can depend on a variety of features that are irrelevant to tradition.
 A modern approach towards group expression discusses issues of group identity.

 The division between traditional and analytical norms extends further, into a series of contrasting bi-poles, such as ‘communal or personal’, ‘traditional or modern’, ‘folk or artistic’, etc. As expected, the identity features of folk art are defined according to traditional norms.
-These include a sacred and almost religious repetition of popular beliefs of the broader community; an emphasis on public life, together with conservatism, spontaneity, orality and amateurism.
+These include a sacred, almost religious repetition of popular beliefs of the broader community; an emphasis on public life, together with conservatism, spontaneity, orality, and amateurism.
 Any art produced to be ‘folk’ belongs to the community and its people; therefore, folk art exists, is based on and depends on community participation.
 On the other hand, the identity features of artistic creation are defined according to analytical norms.
 The most important one is private expression, which is guarded as the artist’s own sacred right, while emphasis is placed on private life, modernity, careful design, analytical education and professionalism.
 The art that is produced to be ‘artistic’ is nowadays considered to be high-art, literate and personal (Lekkas and Grapsas 2003, 170).

 In conclusion, folk art and artistic creation cannot be precisely defined based on their identity features.
 The problem is that they both combine traditional and aesthetic features, which constantly change in relation to the cultural context, the scope of each art genre and the cultural hierarchies of the social groups consuming the art products.